Management & Organization (MGTO)

 Prerequisites: (BAMG 20100 or BAMG 20150 or ACMS 30530 or MATH 30530) and (MGT 20200 or MGTO 20100) and ACCT 20100

-Enrollment is limited to students with a major in Management Consulting.
+Enrollment is limited to students with a program in Management Consulting.

 MGTO 30300 Business Problem Solving (3 Credit Hours)